cisco-en-programmability/terraform-provider-dnacenter/docs/resources/wireless_profile.md

 It manages create, read, update and delete operations on Wireless.

-- Delete the Wireless Profile from Cisco DNA Center whose name is provided.
+- Delete the Wireless Profile whose name is provided.

 - Updates the wireless Network Profile with updated details provided.
 All sites to be present in the network profile should be provided.